 All that dancing and swimming made for hungry boys.
 Citrus Restaurant is their pool restaurant located on an island with bridges going to and from it.
 It also has a pool bar, or serviced area to where you sit or lie around the pool, so it was pizza and hot chips by the pool.
 In fact, they needed a double order, as they had worked up an appetite.

 Before we knew it, the day had ended.
 We were back for our final dinner, and the boys all decided to wear check shirts to look like brothers.

 We dined for the last time together for a bistro meal at Latest Recipe Restaurant.

-On the last night the chef from Germany made us a special little taster dish for us of something he was going to serve the next evening that we would miss out on.
-I left feeling more like the staff were our friends than just restaurant workers, and this really did impress me.
+On the last night, the chef from Germany made us a special little taster dish for us of something he was going to serve the next evening that we would miss out on.
+I left feeling more like the staff was our friend than just restaurant workers, and this really did impress me.

 It is a sad farewell for the three boys as they part, but we hope to see them in our hometown.

-Their family are off to join a cruise, and we are moving on to Meridien Cairo Airport Hotel before our flight back to Europe.
+Their family is off to join a cruise, and we are moving on to Meridien Cairo Airport Hotel before our flight back to Europe.